 There is no one universally accepted definition of humanism.
 In fact, many humanists don’t fully agree on just what humanism is . . .
 A worldview?
 A movement?
 A philosophy, system of thought, set of beliefs?
+The values of Austin Humanist Community can be found here.
 Still, there are basic tenets that most humanists would agree make up humanism.
 These include a reliance on human agency, evidence-based beliefs, and compassion toward others.

 According to the Oxford-English Dictionary: